junqing-zhang/junqing-zhang.github.io/_posts/2023-08-14-blog-post-journals-conferences.md

 * IEEE Transactions on Machine Learning in Communications and Networking (TMLCN)

 **Signal Processing**
+* IEEE Journal of Selected Topics in Signal Processing (JSTSP)
 * IEEE Transactions on Signal Processing (TSP)

 **Computing**